apache/datafusion-ballista/docs/source/user-guide/faq.md

 model and computational kernels.
 It is designed to run within a single process, using threads for parallel query execution.

-Ballista is a distributed compute platform built on DataFusion.
+Ballista is a distributed compute platform for DataFusion workloads.